webqit/webflo/README.md

 Much of what eludes the web today...

-+ A much-needed paradigm shift from a JavaScript-first to a HTML-first thinking!
++ A much-needed paradigm shift from today's JavaScript-first thinking to a mew HTML-first thinking!
-+ An overarching standards-based philosophy that earns you more authentic applications!
++ A focused standards-based philosophy that produces more authentic applications!

 Plus, much of what could be the web of the future...

 + An all-new "syntaxless reactivity" breakthrough for the modern UI!
-+ The much-demanded HTML Imports technology for reusing HTML like never before!
++ The much-demanded HTML Imports mechanism for reusing HTML like never before!

 And altogether...

++ The vanilla advantage!
-+ The vanilla advantage - **of least engineering**!
++ The path **of least engineering**!

 ## Documentation